Sankara98/Medium_Like_Application_UI_ReactJS/README.md

 - `npm install` to install all req'd dependencies
 - `npm run watch` to have webpack bundle the JS files into /bin/main.js, then run `npm start`

-For convenience, we have a live API server running at https://conduit.productionready.io/api for the application to make requests against.
-You can view [the API spec here](https://github.com/GoThinkster/productionready/blob/master/API.md) which contains all routes & responses for the server.
-We'll release the backend code in a few weeks should anyone be interested in it.

 ## Functionality overview

-The example application is a social blogging site (i.e. a Medium.com clone) called "Conduit".
-It uses a custom API for all requests, including authentication.
-You can view a live demo over at https://redux.productionready.io/
+The example application is a social blogging site (i.e. a Medium.com clone) **General functionality:**

-**General functionality:**

 - Authenticate users via JWT (login/signup pages + logout button on settings page)